tsuru/tsuru.github.io/_posts/2016-10-10-making-tsuru-easier-to-install.md

 The Future
 ----------

-It`s importation to mention that this feature is currently experimental and is not ready for production use.
+It's importation to mention that this feature is currently experimental and is not ready for production use.

 Our main goal is to make it easy to install a **production ready** tsuru.
 There are many challenges ahead but we think we are on the right way to do it.
 We have a [list of issues](https://github.com/tsuru/tsuru/issues?q=is%3Aissue+is%3Aopen+label%3Ainstaller) to address before recommending it for production use, these include making it possible to scale each component, making it possible to manage your installation (adding/removing nodes, updating the components etc) and leverage more of the services each IaaS provides (like load balancers, for example).